 Thanks to Instagram, rhubarb is no longer a strange Midwestern child that “is too tart and too sassy”.
 A blessing, because no one should be missing out on its glory.
-You’ve likely scrolled through your feed and stopped on an artistic, geometric tart or cake that uses the lanky, magenta-red hues to create a show-stopping dessert.
+You’ve likely scrolled through your feed and stopped on an artistic, geometric tart, velvety rhubarb sauce for oatmeal, rhubarb syrup for drinks, and rhubarb cake that uses the lanky, magenta-red hues to create a show-stopping dessert.

 And hopefully it inspired you to buy a bunch at your farmers market, even though it was a little foreign….

 Because you’re going to want to make a batch of these soft and tender Rhubarb Almond Flour Muffins.
-It’s an easy recipe, no mixer required, and just 25 minutes in the oven to come to life.
+It’s an easy recipe, no mixer required, and just 25 minutes in the oven to come to life, similar to my Moist Gluten-Free Blueberry Muffins!
 The rhubarb pairs up with two of my favorite natural sweeteners, coconut sugar and maple syrup, to bring it to its most flavorful height.

 Craving a breakfast kind of treat, I started testing gluten-free rhubarb muffins with the first harvest.
 The recipe is inspired by and adapted from my friend Sarah’s Poppyseed Peach Muffins, who had the idea to use almond flour and oat flour to create the perfect texture in a muffin.
 I’ll surely be making her peach variety later this summer!

 Rhubarb is both mixed into the batter, and arranged in a pattern on top, with a sprinkle of crushed almonds for crunch.
-And as the muffins bake, the rhubarb turns soft and sweeter.
+As the muffins bake, the rhubarb turns soft and sweeter.
 I absolutely love them, any time of day.

 Place muffins in a covered container or kitchen bag, and cover them with a paper towel sheet.
-This absorbs the moisture that muffins give off, which keeps them from getting soggy and a weird film on top.
+Then store in refrigerator.
+The paper towel absorbs the moisture that muffins give off, which keeps them from getting soggy and a weird film on top.